EbookFoundation/thoth-wiki/Thoth_Works.md

 * Journal Issue
 * Book Set

-Some fields below are unavailable for certain Work Types.
+Not all fields are available for all Work Types.
+Non-available fields are greyed out.

 # Work Status (Mandatory)